sfinnie/helloLSP/readme.md

 Compare it to the `textDocument/didOpen` function [above](#did-open) and you'll see the implementation is exactly the same: call the `_parse()` function.
 So parsing gets invoked both when a file is opened, and when it's changed.

 That's it for our first language feature implementation - job done.
 It's notable that the code for actually checking the file has taken a lot less column inches than all of the preparation that preceded it.
 Of course, `greet` is a trivial language.
 And, so far, we've only implemented basic diagnostics.

+The code at this point is tagged as [v0.2](https://github.com/sfinnie/helloLSP/releases/tag/v0.2).

-But before we add any additional capabilities, we should think about testing.
+Before we add any additional capabilities, we should think about testing.

 ## Testing